MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/across-import-data-configuration-packages.md

 [!INCLUDE[d365fin](includes/d365fin_md.md)] includes templates for accounts, customers, vendors, and inventory items that you can choose to apply when you import your data.

 You can import master data and some transactional data from other finance systems based on the default configuration package in [!INCLUDE[d365fin](includes/d365fin_md.md)].
-In the **Configuration Packages** window, you can work with the package to import and validate the data before you apply the package.
+On the **Configuration Packages** page, you can work with the package to import and validate the data before you apply the package.

 > [!TIP]
 > Alternatively, use data migration wizards to import data from QuickBooks or Dynamics GP.
 For more information, see [QuickBooks Data Migration](ui-extensions-quickbooks-data-migration.md) or [Dynamics GP Data Migration](ui-extensions-dynamicsgp-data-migration.md).